Are you a researcher at KI and/or SLL and would like to verify your articles?

 The bibliometric database contains information about international academic publications from 1995 onwards.
 It is based on information from the database Web of Science that is owned by Clarivate Analytics.

-In addition to data from Web of Science, the bibliometric database also contains data from a local copy of Medline, also from 1995 onwards.
-The material from Medline includes the individual article's medical subject headings, known as MeSH terms.
+In addition to data from Web of Science, the bibliometric database also contains data from a local copy of PubMed/Medline, also from 1995 onwards.
+The material from Medline (the main part of Pubmed) includes the individual article's medical subject headings, known as MeSH terms.

-Currently (2015), the bibliometric database contains complete bibliographic records for c.
-30 million publications.
-In addition, it includes all citation connections between the articles' reference lists and corresponding articles in the database, just over 440 million of them.
+Currently (2019), the bibliometric database contains complete bibliographic records for c.
+39 million publications.
+In addition, it includes all citation connections between the articles' reference lists and corresponding articles in the database.

 New records are obtained from Clarivate Analytics each week and the bibliometric database is judged to be, in principle, just as up to date as their own database.
 Via an internal website, Bibliometric Verification Toolkit, Karolinska Institutet's own researchers can go in and verify their own publication in the bibliometric database, increasing the quality of the analyses performed.